olin-electric-motorsports/Programming_Tutorials/README.md

 Learn C the Hard Way is a pretty good starter, and honestly just reading anything you can get your hands on will help.

 ##### Why isn't there a tutorial for (INSERT HERE)
 It is actually time consuming to write tutorials.
 I will probably get around to it eventually if it is important.
+Make an issue for tutorials you really want and somebody will get to them eventually.

 ##### Why are there links that lead to (NULL)?
 These are hover-texts! [[+]](NULL "Hi I am hovertext") A jank[[+]](null "So jank") way of forcing github to display text[[+]](null "Like me!") when you hover.
 They require a link[[+]](null "Woops!
 Not a link"), so that is set to NULL[[+]](null "Null is not a valid link so it breaks!
 Don't click it!")!